SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 * In Sumo Logic core platform, you can use the `json` operator without specifying a field to parse, in which case the operation is performed against the `_raw` field.

 :::note
-Currently, to use the `json` operator in CSE you must supply a field and an alias, as shown in the syntax above.
-Currently, the `json` operator is the only Sumo Logic search operator that you can use an alias with in CSE.
+Currently, to use the `json` operator in Cloud SIEM you must supply a field and an alias, as shown in the syntax above.
+Currently, the `json` operator is the only Sumo Logic search operator that you can use an alias with in Cloud SIEM.
 :::

-* As part of the ingestion process, the `fields` field in CSE is mapped to the `_raw` field in Sumo Logic core platform.
-For easy copy/paste functionality, CSE accepts `_raw` as an alias to `fields`.
+* As part of the ingestion process, the `fields` field in Cloud SIEM is mapped to the `_raw` field in Sumo Logic core platform.
+For easy copy/paste functionality, Cloud SIEM accepts `_raw` as an alias to `fields`.
 * The pipe character before the first `json` clause is optional.
 * You can use multiple `json` clauses in a query.
 * You can use only one `where` clause per query.
-* CSE doesn’t support all of the `json` operator syntax options that Sumo Logic core platform does, but you can do things like:
+* Cloud SIEM doesn’t support all of the `json` operator syntax options that Sumo Logic core platform does, but you can do things like:

   * `| json field=fields "foo.bar['baz']" as nestedKey`
   * `| json field=fields "foo[0]" as indexKey`